 * This single adds a writer credit for Marc Gordon, but the song is copyrighted by Hutchinson alone.
-See ASCAP repertoire, and the label of Al Wilson's original version, wr.
+The label of Al Wilson’s original version, wr.
 Hutchinson, co-produced by Marc Gordon.

-Who Could Be Lovin' You (Other Than Me) later appeared on a 1969 EP by The Dream's later incarnation The New Dream, Catching Up On Fun (1969).
+Who Could Be Lovin’ You (Other Than Me) later appeared on an EP by The Dream’s later incarnation The New Dream, Catching Up On Fun (1969).

 The copyrighted title of the song is Who Could Be Lovin’ You Other Than Me, without brackets, but it has been recorded as Who Could Be Lovin’ You (Other Than Me), and as Who Could Be Lovin’ You or Who Could Be Loving You.